YangTianze009/CORTEX/README.md

 #### 🔢 Input Format
 The model input is a token-based embedding with shape **(256, 16, 16)**.
-To train IEMs on other **Vector-Quantized Generative Models (VQGMs)**, you need to first generate the required dataset:
+To train IEMs on other **VQGMs**, you need to first generate the required dataset:

 - For each image, save its **token-based embedding** (of shape `256 × 16 × 16`)
 - During generation, record the corresponding **token indices** and **label**